dgkanatsios/Raspberry/README.md

 ## QRRecognizePrint
 Make a Raspberry PI recognize a QR code and print information on a connected thermal printer, like [this](https://www.adafruit.com/product/597) one.

-## MyHomeStatus

-A work-in-progress utility that monitors home temperature and humidity using GrovePi and Raspberry PI and uploads them to Azure Storage.